Ris-git/Prophet-Forecasting-For-Portfolio-Optimisation/README.md

 # Prophet Forecasting for Portfolio Optimisation

 ## Project Overview
-An end-to-end machine learning project that forecasts stock and asset prices using Facebook/Meta Prophet time series forecasting model, then applies Markowitz portfolio optimisation to rebalance portfolios based on these forecasts.
+An end-to-end machine learning project that forecasts stock and asset prices (specifically **Nifty 50** constituents) using Facebook/Meta Prophet time series forecasting model, then applies Markowitz portfolio optimisation to rebalance portfolios based on these forecasts.
+The project operates with **INR (₹)** as the base currency.

 _(Needless to say it's for illustrative purposes and not financial advice)._

-**Live Application**: This project is hosted on a Hostinger VPS, runs every morning at 9am UTC and is accessible at [https://prophet-forecasting-for-portfolio-optimisation.streamlit.app/)
+**Live Application**: This project is deployed on Streamlit Community Cloud and is accessible at [https://prophet-portfolio-optimisation.streamlit.app/](https://prophet-portfolio-optimisation.streamlit.app/)

 **Presentation Slides**: [Here](https://gamma.app/docs/Prophet-Forecasting-for-Portfolio-Optimisation-7qsgynwy1h5x3it) are slides to accompany this project.